go-chassis/go-archaius/README.md

 currently we have 2 file handler implementation

 #### archaius API
-developer usually only use API to interact with archaius, check [API](archaius.go) to init archaius
+developer usually only use API to interact with archaius, check [API](archaius.go).

+To init archaius
 ```go
 archaius.Init()
 ```
-when you init archaius you can decide what kind of source should be enable, required file slice was given, archaius checks file existing and add them into file source, if not exist, init fails below example also add env and mem source
+when you init archaius you can decide what kind of source should be enable, required file slice was given, archaius checks file existing and add them into file source, if not exist, init fails, below example also enables env and mem sources.
 ```go
 	err := archaius.Init(
 		archaius.WithRequiredFiles([]string{filename1}),